mail4hafij/dotnetcore-startup-with-efcore/README.md

 # dotnetcore_startup_with_efcore
-This is startup project for dontet core 6.
+This is startup project for dotnet core 6.
 Following features are ready -
 - Request Handler
 - Repository
 - Logic